aklinker1/webext-core/docs/proxy-service/index.md

 ## Overview

 `@webext-core/proxy-service` provides a simple, type-safe way to execute code in the extension's background.
-It works on all browsers, for both MV2 and MV3.

 ::: code-group